KaySchneider/com.locamat.device/README.md

 ==================

-Cordova Plugin for Android to read the Mac Adress of the device and to login an given user with oauth via googla account as described in this blogpost:
+Cordova Plugin for Android to read the Mac Adress of the device and to login an given user with oauth via google account as described in this blogpost:

 https://android-developers.blogspot.de/2013/01/verifying-back-end-calls-from-android.html